cmusatyalab/gabriel/android-client/README.md

 results can be sent using [Log](https://developer.android.com/reference/android/util/Log) or written to a file.
-You can also implement your own `Consumer<SourceRttFps>` that writes results to a database and/or logs additional information.
+You can also implement your own `Consumer<SourceRttFps>` that writes results to a database and logs additional information.

 I recommend creating a separate
 [product flavor](https://developer.android.com/studio/build/build-variants#product-flavors)